Chakrabortysoura/NvFile/README.md

 ```
 ## Development Roadmap

+This projct has reached v1.0.
+All the necessary features have been implementated.
+Some more useful optimizations that can be made are still in the works.
+Though  in the current state the programme is usable in any linux system with neovim.

-This project is being actively developed.
-Current features on the roadmap -
+Some smaller features on the development roadmap-

-- More optimization in bubble tea tui interface for dynamic window sizing.
-- Search functionality in view mode.
-- A small preview window side by side for files and subdirectories.
+1. A seperate preview window for files and directories.
+2. Implementing fuzzy search in the search mode for better user experience.

 ## Be sure to Checkout